 - Shop clearance sales for next year.
 Enjoy significant savings on costumes and decorations by shopping just after Halloween this year for supplies you can use next year.

 - Be safe.
 Everyone wants to have fun on Halloween, so when hosting an event, remember to keep the environment safe for children and parents alike.

 Whether you're outfitting yourself or helping to dress up your kids, you don't have to break the bank to have a ghoulishly good costume this Halloween.
 Here are a few time-tested tricks for saving yourself big-time.

 Skip the store.
 Seasonal Halloween stores can be tempting, but purchases can really add up.
 Instead of visiting a specialty store to shop for your entire costume, get your costume elsewhere first and visit seasonal stores for accessories only.

 Be thrifty.
-Cruise the thrift stores to look for accessories or your entire costume.
-Whether its Alice in Wonderland or Harry Potter, you can often find what you need at a second-hand store.
+Cruise the thrift stores to look for accessories or the costumes you are creating.
+Whether it's a princess, a superhero or a zombie, you can often find what you need at a second-hand store.
 The price tag is likely to be less than $10 compared to $70 for a costume purchased at a specialty store.

 Swap with friends.
 Kids don't typically wear the same costume year after year.
 Consider getting together with neighbors who have kids the same age as yours and swap costumes from previous years.
 As it happens, swapping isn't just for kids.
 Planning to dress up as a popular celebrity?
 Raid your friends' closets for the perfect accessories.

 Jump online.
 If you are set on the idea of getting a complete costume online, check out eBay's Halloween store or other discount sites.
 The kids' clothing swap site, thredUP, and the Freecycle website are other good online options for cost-conscious costumes this Halloween.